Spotlight on ethics: Microplastics in cosmetics

 This is the dilemma presented in our Engineering Ethics Toolkit case study Microplastics in cosmetics.

 We’ve provided this, and other case studies, for you to use and adapt in your teaching.
-If you’re new to ethics, we have a growing library of guidance articles available to support you.
+If you’re new to ethics, we have a growing library of guidance articles available to support you, and an Ethics Explorer to get you started.
 Please take a look and give us your feedback.

 Subscribe